Last summer we received a call from the owner of a small Texas manufacturer who got inspected by OSHA and had just received the letter below.

 This is a 24 point laundry list of virtually all OSHA standards that apply to a typical manufacturer, and the company was in violation of all of them.
 How overwhelming!

-The owner was in a state of panic and didn’t know what to do, and unfortunately we were the ones who had to tell them it was too late: not only did they have to fix everything moving forward, but they would likely get huge fines regardless.
+The owner was in a state of panic and didn’t know what to do, and unfortunately we were the ones who had to tell them it was too late: not only did they have to fix and manage everything moving forward, a major undertaking for any small manufacturer, but they would likely get huge fines likely to run into the $10s or even $100s of thousands of dollars.

 This letter is an official request to provide this office with access to all written materials, existing on or before [enter date here] as they relate to the following topics: